1. Invoice Due Dates

 If for some reason, a direct debit transaction fails, the status of the transaction will be marked as 'Failed' in the 'Online Payments Summary' on your dashboard.

-If you wish to find out the reason why a transaction failed, you will need to visit your GoCardless account dashboard (opens in GoCardless website) to understand the exact reason of failure and thereafter get in touch with the customer to make a payment.
+If you wish to find out the reason why a transaction failed, you will need to visit your GoCardless account dashboard (opens in GoCardless website) to understand the exact reason for failure and thereafter get in touch with the customer to make a payment.

 Here are your options for recovering a failed transaction: